lgreski/cleaningdata/README.md

         <th>Description</th>
     </tr>
     <tr>
-        <td valign=top>[tidydata.txt](https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt)</td>
+        <td valign=top>tidydata.txt</td>
-        <td>The output file from step 5 of the course project instructions, a tidy data set that includes descriptive variable names based on the features.txt file provided by the Technical Research Centre research team.</td>
+        <td>The output file from step 5 of the course project instructions, a tidy data set that includes descriptive variable names based on the features.txt file provided by the <em>Human Activity Recognition</em> research team.
+The File is located at https://github.com/lgreski/cleaningdata/blob/master/tidydata.txt </td>
     </tr>
 </table>